 Chronic procrastination is the long-term tendency to unnecessarily postpone decisions or actions.
-It is caused by various issues, such as anxiety and fear of failure, and can lead to various problems, such as increased stress and worse financial outcomes.
+It is associated with various causes, such as anxiety and fear of failure, and can lead to various issues, such as increased stress and worse financial outcomes.

 Because chronic procrastination is a prevalent and serious problem, it’s important to understand it.
 As such, in the following article you will learn more about chronic procrastination, understand what causes it, and see what you can do to overcome it.